jonguyen15/Google-Data-Analytics-Capstone-Case-Study/README.md

 Created another column to determine the day the trip took place.

+Changed blank values in gender to Not Disclosed.

 **Data Exploration**:
+This dateset contains 13 data variables of many types.

 | Field Name    | Type          |
 | ------------- | ------------- |
 | trip_id       | INTEGER       |